Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 The inline aquarium heater has come in and out of popularity in a few variations since at least the 1970s.

-One form was the "heater module" in which to place your standard submersible heater inside of (such as the Lifeguard which is the one I used the most); in fact I even designed one many years back to sell and utilize in my aquarium maintenance business.
+One form was the "heater module" in which to place your standard submersible heater inside of this "module".
+An example is the Lifeguard Heater Module which is the one I used the most; in fact I even designed one many years back to sell and utilize in my aquarium maintenance business.

-Another variation is the specific in-line aquarium heater such as the Hydor ETH pictured here.
+Another variation is the specific in-line aquarium heater such as the Hydor ETH pictured here to the left.

 The third method (more similar to the first) is the use of canister aquarium filters with specific ports in which to place your heater.